75team/gitpress/docs/1-gitpress.md

 `template` property set the layout of the website, now the only valid value of this property is `"default"`.

 Want to use this property to change your website layout?
-See [Setting Website's Layout](~docs/2-website-layout.md)
+See: [Setting Website's Layout](~docs/2-website-layouts.md)

 ### *domain alias*

 The default domain of your gitpress site is `http://repo.user.gitpress.org`.
 You can use your own domain as well.
-See [Set Custom Domain](~docs/3-set-custom-domain)
+See: [Custom Domains](~docs/3-set-custom-domains)

 ### *perpage*